Estonia Driving Guide

 You have to be mentally and physically able to drive.
 Aside from assuring your condition, you also have to make sure that the car you are using is fully functional.
 That is by checking if the car’s steering wheel, engine, mirrors, breaks, and signal lights are working properly.
 Do not forget to bring extra tires in case your car breaks down.
 Lastly, buckle your seat belt, close, and lock your car’s door.

 Always focus your attention on the road ahead of you.
 Put away things that can attract your attention away from the road.
 Be cautious of the road signs and the traffic lights.
-Follow the road rules.
+Follow the road and traffic rules.
 Use your signal lights whenever you are about to change lanes

 Seatbelt Laws